Skip to content

 Tax haven payments

-Any payment to favored-tax jurisdictions faces 25% IRRF regardless of type.
+Payments to favored-tax jurisdictions face 25% IRRF regardless of type.

 The gross-up trap